RESEARCH STARTER

 Health care employers include the University Medical Center, Carondelet Health Network, and TMC Healthcare.
 Tucson is widely known for its spas as well, the most famous probably being Canyon Ranch spa.

-According to the Bureau of Labor Statistics, the unemployment rate of the area of Tucson in December 2023 was 3.6 percent, and government and education and health services sectors had the largest number of employees.
+According to the Bureau of Labor Statistics, the unemployment rate of the area of Tucson in August 2025 was 4.8 percent, and the government and education and health services sectors had the largest number of employees.

 Landmarks